RAI-toolkit/RAI-toolkit.github.io/_posts/2023-11-22-IEEE-7002-2022--IEEE-Standard-for-Data-P.md

 ---
 title:  "IEEE 7002-2022: IEEE Standard for Data Privacy Process"
-excerpt:  "The requirements for a systems/software engineering process for privacy-oriented (...)"
+excerpt:  "The requirements for a systems/software engineering process for privacy-oriented considerations regarding products, services, and systems utilizing employee, customer, or other external user's personal data are defined by this standard.
+Org (...)"
 header:
   teaser: /assets/images/RAI_toolkit/Standa.png
 sidebar: